23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Point Sur State Historic Park and Lighthouse, Carmel, CA - California Beaches

-Point Sur is a California State Park and Navy facility located in the heart of the Big Sur coastline along the Pacific Coast Highway.
+Point Sur is a California State Parks and Navy facility located in the heart of the Big Sur coastline along the Pacific Coast Highway.

-Erosion over the years has created a beach between the mainland and Point Sur, which can be walked for US$15 per person with guided tours on Wednesdays and weekends throughout the year.
+Erosion over the years has formed a beach between the mainland and Point Sur, which can be walked on guided tours on Wednesdays and weekends throughout the year for US$15 per person.

-Beyond Point Sur is the Point Sur Lighthouse, completed in 1889 after numerous shipwrecks, towering over a massive volcanic boulder.
+Beyond Point Sur stands a huge volcanic rock formation and is home to the Point Sur Lighthouse, completed in 1889 after several shipwrecks.

-The lighthouse still plays an important role in preventing undersea shipwrecks today.
+The lighthouse continues to play an important role today in preventing undersea shipwrecks.

 Distance from previous destination: 6.6 miles from Bixby Creek Bridge

-Duration: 30 minutes to 1 hour (if not participating in a guided tour)
+Duration: 30 minutes to 1 hour (without a guided tour)

-Why: After sunset, the sun shines directly behind Point Sur, so it's best to see it early.
+Tip: After sunset, strong sunlight shines directly behind Point Sur, so it's best to see it early in the day.

-Recommended places to stay: Near Big Sur - Big Sur River Inn (cheap), Ventana (luxury)
+Recommended Places to Stay: Near Big Sur - Ventana

 14. Partington Cove